johnelflodeocampo/oton-project-solarm/README.md

 ### 4. Connect Hardware
 - Follow the **Pin Configuration** table in this README.
-- Ensure external power supply for servo and relay if needed.

 ### 5. Configure the Sketch
 - Open `sketch_sep22a.ino` in Arduino IDE.